josemedjr/Phyton-Web-Scraping-and-Analysis-Premier-League-Winners/README.md

+## Web Scraping and Data Analysis on Premier League Winning Teams using Python

 ## Problem Description
 I utilized Beautiful Soup and web scraping techniques in Python to extract data on Premier League winning teams from Wikipedia.
 After gathering the data, I employed Pandas to structure it into a table and performed data cleaning to enhance its usability.
 Following this, I conducted a comprehensive analysis and developed visualizations to identify patterns and similarities among the winning teams, focusing on metrics such as goals scored, goals against, wins, losses, and other relevant factors.